Izzyad984/automata/README.md

 - Configure multiple LLM providers and tools
 - Keep all components running locally in one container for pilots and demos

-## Community Edition and Enterprise Edition

-Community Edition (source-available) is for local/self-hosted collaboration and core orchestration features.

-Enterprise Edition adds commercial capabilities like advanced identity, policy controls, and enterprise support.

 ## Quick Start (Non-Engineer Friendly)

 The easiest path is the all-in-one container setup.